There are three eligibility requirements to earn the CNS: Education, Supervised Practice Experience, and Examination.

-All candidates are required to use the PN Case Data Collection and the PN Case Report to ensure high quality nutrition care to clients.
+All candidates are required to use the PN Case Data Collection to ensure high quality nutrition care to clients.
 Candidates and supervisors review the reports together to review next steps and suggested protocols.*

 - be completely filled in

 - have occurred within the past 5 years of the time the candidate submits their SPE hours to the BCNS

 - be discussed with and approved by the candidate's Supervisor(s) – these forms are NOT to be submitted to the BCNS